Clique Girlz: 2009: New lineup

 day, Ariel Moore posted a video on YouTube announcing that she had left the group for personal reasons that she would like to keep private.
 In late February, pictures from a photo shoot for Baby Bottle Pop surfaced featuring the new member, Sara Diamond.
 On February 27, they confirmed on their website that Diamond joined the group and did their first ever interview with Tommy2.Net.
-Diamond was let go by the group in late April due to unknown reasons.
+Diamond was let go by the group in late April for unknown reasons.